Ladies' Literary Club

 The Ladies' Literary Club also known as Wednesday Literary Club was built as a social club building located at 61 Sheldon Street SE in Grand Rapids, Michigan.
 It was listed on the National Register of Historic Places in 1971.
-It is currently owned by Rye Venue Management and operated by The Penny Loafer, LLC.
+It is currently owned by a private investment firm, operated by The Penny Loafer, LLC.
+"The Lit Grand Rapids" is a registered 501(c)(3) nonprofit that serves the community and is a cultural hub for mission-aligned groups and organizations.

 History

 In 1869, a group of Grand Rapids women organized a small history class.
 In 1870, this grew into the Ladies' Literary Association, which was formally organized as an association that year.
 The Association was influential in opening a public library in the city.
 In 1882, the group was re-incorporated at the Ladies' Literary Club to promote literary and scientific subjects.
 The club grew, and in 1887 they decided to construct their own building.
 The Club purchased a lot and hired local architect William G. Robinson to design a clubhouse.
 Ground was broken in 1887, and construction was completed by December of that year.

 Major additions and renovations were completed in 1931 and in 2005, the club disbanded due to declining membership.
 In 2006, the remaining members transferred ownership of the building to Calvin College, which made $1 million worth of improvements to the building.
 The college used the building as a music, theater and entertainment venue.
-However, in 2014, they decided to sell the building.
+However, in 2014, they had to sell the building.

-In 2018, Rye Venue Management purchased the building and invested further into renovations, removing all theater seats, adding a passthrough permanent cocktail bar complete with a custom bar top that displays the hundreds of 3-inch gold plaques with the names of donors and contributors, that were affixed to the chairs in the original theater.
+In 2018, a private firm purchased the building and invested further into renovations, removing all theater seats, adding a passthrough permanent cocktail bar complete with a custom bar top that displays the hundreds of 3-inch gold plaques with the names of donors and contributors, that were affixed to the chairs in the original theater.
 The newly remodeled building would now be called, "The Lit event space".